Algebraic Priors for Approximately Equivariant Networks: Exploratory experiments

 Here we give details of the exploratory experiments we describe in Section~\ref{sec:optimal-rep}.
 These use the TMNIST, MNIST and CIFAR10 datasets to determine the optimal representation on the latent space.
 Sections \ref{sec:tmnist-appendix}, \ref{sec:mnist-appendix} and \ref{sec:cifar-appendix} provide details of the architectures and regularisation terms used for each of these experiments.
 In all runs, we use the Adam optimiser~\cite{kingma-adam} with default parameters $(\beta_1,\beta_2)=(0.9, 0.999)$, and report additional hyperparameters in Table \ref{tab:hyperparams-optimal-rep}.
 These were chosen through a manual tuning process.

-\subsection{TMNIST autoencoder, $G=D_1$}
+\subsubsection{TMNIST autoencoder, $G=C_2$}

 This experiment uses the TMNIST dataset \cite{magre2022typographymnisttmnistmniststyleimage} of digits rendered in a variety of typefaces.
-We select a data subset corresponding to just two typefaces `IBMPlexSans-MediumItalic' and `Bahianita-Regular', and augment with random scaling in $[0.8, 1.2]$ centred on the origin, and rotations with angle $\theta\in[-90,90]$ also centred on the origin.
+We select a data subset corresponding to just two typefaces `IBMPlexSans-MediumItalic' and `Bahianita-Regular', and augment with 180° rotations.
 We give some examples of our augmented dataset in Figure~\ref{fig:tmnist-examples}.
-The group we use here is $D_1=\{1,a \,|\, a^2 =1\}$ and, for a data point $x$, we define the group action $\rho_\X(a)(x)$ to be the data point with the font swapped, but the rotation and scaling unchanged.
-In particular, with reference to images Figure~\ref{fig:tmnist-examples}(i)--(iv), we have $\rho_\X(a)(i)=(ii)$, $\rho_\X(a)(ii)=(i)$, $\rho_\X(a)(iii)=(iv)$ and $\rho_\X(a)(iv) = (iii)$.
+The group we use here is $C_2=\{1,a \,|\, a^2 =1\}$ and, for a data point $x$, we define the group action $\rho_{\mathcal X}(a)(x)$ to be the data point with the font swapped, but the rotation and scaling unchanged.
+In particular, with reference to images Figure~\ref{fig:tmnist-examples}(i)--(iv), we have $\rho_{\mathcal X}(a)(i)=(ii)$, $\rho_{\mathcal X}(a)(ii)=(i)$, $\rho_{\mathcal X}(a)(iii)=(iv)$ and $\rho_{\mathcal X}(a)(iv) = (iii)$.

 For this experiment we set $L_{\mathrm{task}}=\MSE$, and we use a simple CNN autoencoder with hyperparameters given in Table~\ref{tab:hyperparams-optimal-rep}.
-The architecture is as follows, given in PyTorch syntax.
+The architectural details can be found on the provided repository.